DCMLab/standards/docs/source/onboarding.rst

 * Before we commit to collaborating with potential annotators, we ask them to go through a trial onboarding phase during which they may familiarize themselves with the workflow and annotation syntax.
   Annotation tasks performed during the trial are remunerated at the same rate as regular annotation work.
-* If both sides accept to proceed after this trial phase, the newly trained collaborator begins to self-assign annotation tasks from a list of available work packages, which consist in the identification of harmonic content, grouping structure, and cadence types in the selected pieces.
+* If both sides accept to proceed after this trial phase, the newly trained collaborator begins to self-assign annotation and review tasks from a list of available work packages, which consist in the identification of harmonic content, grouping structure, and cadence types in the selected pieces.
 * Annotation labels must adhere to the `DCML Harmony Annotation Standard <https://dcmlab.github.io/standards`__.
   They are submitted for review using the :doc:`../workflow/workflow` which requires good knowledge and handling of the version control software `git <https://git-scm.com/>`__.